 A mini-muffin pan works great too, but since the muffins are smaller you'll want to adjust the total cook time accordingly.
 I took about 10 minutes when I baked these.
 And given the smaller size of each muffin, just one blueberry on top is plenty.

-The top of these muffins is such a treat!
+The tops of these Blueberry Rhubarb muffins are such a treat!
 Add at least one but preferably two teaspoons of the streusel mixture on top of each muffin.

 Remember, this is not an overly sweet blueberry rhubarb muffin, so that sweet, crunchy topping is the perfect complement.

 It's easy to make a streusel for your rhubarb muffins.
 A small mixing bowl works great.

 Use a fork to cream the room-temperature butter with the flour and sugar.
 Just like that, you've made a streusel topping!